ENCCS/hpda-python/content/stack.rst

-Python is an interpreted language, and many features that make development rapid with Python are a result of that, with the price of reduced performance in some cases.
+Python is an interpreted language, and many features that make development rapid with Python are a result of that, with the price of reduced performance in many cases.

 Dynamic typing
 ^^^^^^^^^^^^^^

-Python is a very dynamic language.
-As variables get type only during the runtime as values (Python objects) are assigned to them, it is more difficult for the interpreter to optimize the execution (in comparison, a compiler can make extensive analysis and optimization before the execution).
-Even though, in recent years, there has been a lot of progress in just-in-time (JIT) compilation techniques that allow programs to be optimized at runtime, the inherent, very dynamic nature of the Python programming language remains one of its main performance bottlenecks.
+Python is a *dynamic* language.
+Variables get a type only during the runtime when values (Python objects) are assigned to them, so it is more difficult for the interpreter to optimize the execution.
+In comparison, a compiler can make extensive analysis and optimization before the execution.
+Even though there has in recent years been a lot of progress in just-in-time (JIT) compilation techniques that allow programs to be optimized at runtime, the inherent, dynamic nature of the Python programming language remains one of its main performance bottlenecks.

 Flexible data structures
 ^^^^^^^^^^^^^^^^^^^^^^^^

-The built-in data structures of Python, such as lists and dictionaries, are very flexible, but they are also very generic, which makes them not so well suited for extensive numerical computations.
-Actually, the implementation of the data structures (e.g. in the standard CPython interpreter) is often quite efficient when one needs to process different types of data.
-However, when one is processing only a single type of data, for example only floating point numbers, there is a lot of unnecessary overhead due to the generic nature of these data structures.
+The built-in data structures of Python, such as lists and dictionaries, are very flexible, but they are also very generic which makes them not well suited for extensive numerical computations.
+Even though the implementation of data structures is often quite efficient when processing different types of data, there is a lot of overhead due to the generic nature of these data structures when processing only a single type of data.

-In summary, the flexibility and dynamic nature of Python, that enhances the programmer productivity greatly, is also the main cause for the performance problems.
-Flexibility comes with a price!
+In summary, the flexibility and dynamic nature of Python, which enhances programmer productivity greatly, is also the main cause for the performance problems.
 Fortunately, as we discuss in the course, many of the bottlenecks can be circumvented.

 NumPy
 -----

-Being one of the most fundamental part of python scientific computing ecosystem, NumPy offers comprehensive mathematical functions, random number generators, linear algebra routines, Fourier transforms, and more.
-NumPy is based on well-optimized C code, which gives much better performace than Python.
+As probably the most fundamental building block of the scientific computing ecosystem in Python, NumPy offers comprehensive mathematical functions, random number generators, linear algebra routines, Fourier transforms, and more.

+NumPy is based on well-optimized C code, which gives much better performace than regular Python.
 In particular, by using homogeneous data structures, NumPy *vectorizes* mathematical operations where fast pre-compiled code can be applied to a sequence of data instead of using traditional ``for`` loops.

 Arrays
 ^^^^^^

 The core of NumPy is the NumPy ``ndarray`` (n-dimensional array).
-Compared to a Python list, the NumPy array is similar in terms of serving as a data container.
+Compared to a Python list, an ndarray is similar in terms of serving as a data container.
 Some differences between the two are:

-- ndarrays can have multi dimensions, e.g. a 1-D array is a vector, a 2-D array is a matrix
+- ndarrays can have multiple dimensions, e.g. a 1-D array is a vector, a 2-D array is a matrix
 - ndarrays are fast only when all data elements are of the same type
-- ndarrays are fast when vectorized
+- ndarray operations are fast when vectorized
 - ndarrays are slower for certain operations, e.g. appending elements